1031 Exchange Property: Legally Defer Taxes

 Estate Planning and Step-Up Basis

-Documentation and Tax Compliance
+Tax Documentation and Compliance

 Keep all documents indefinitely: purchase contracts, closing statements, improvement invoices, correspondence with the QI.
 These records establish compliance and the adjusted tax basis for future exchanges.